leakydishes/advanced_algorithms/7P_design_patterns/README.md

 ## Bounded and Unbounded Knapsack

 ### Aim of module
-This week I explored the unbounded and bounded (0/1 knapsack) problem, I big part of this week’s learning was solidifying how to check we are using Dynamic Programming and breaking down problems into sub-problems.
+I explored unbounded and bounded (0/1 knapsack) problem, I big part of this week’s learning was solidifying how to check we are using Dynamic Programming and breaking down problems into sub-problems.
 Additionally, I learnt how to create a function for my tests to reduce code duplication.
 I am excited to work on more problems using LCS (Longest Common Subsequence) as I found this was tricky to implement.
 I am excited to explore both my recursive and DP climbing stairs solution with my lecturer.

-#### Unbounded Knapsack Problem:
-- Solvable in O(nW) time, where n is the number of items and W is the capacity of the knapsack.
-- Utilizes dynamic programming to create a solution.
-- Uses a 1-dimensional table to break down the problem into smaller subproblems by reducing the knapsack size.

-#### Bounded Knapsack (0/1 Knapsack):
-- Differs from unbounded knapsack by allowing only one copy of each item to be used.
-- Uses a dynamic programming approach as well.
-- Cannot use the same subproblem as unbounded knapsack with a smaller knapsack.
-- Requires tracking which items have been used and which haven't.

 #### Dynamic Programming:
 - Involves identifying optimal sub-structures and leveraging overlapping subproblems.